-Coronavirus: U.S. Has 566 Cases; Stricken Cruise Ship To Dock In California
+Coronavirus: Stricken Cruise Ship To Unload Passengers In California

 When 2,422 passengers finally get off the ship, a small number will go to hospitals for urgent care.
 The remainder will be divided into several groups, depending on where they're from.
 In addition to Americans, more than 50 nationalities are represented on board, according to Princess Cruise Lines.

+The infected people on the Grand Princess include two passengers and 19 crew members.
+But while the ship's guests will begin disembarking on Monday, nearly all of its 1,111 crew members will remain on board and sail back out of San Francisco Bay.

+"Plans for a crew quarantine are still being determined," Princess Cruises says.

-"Californians are going to be taken to one of two military bases, one north, one south" in the state, NPR's Eric Westervelt reports for Morning Edition.
+"Californians are going to be taken to one of two military bases, one north, one south" in the state, Westervelt says.

 "Depending on where they're from, other U.S. citizens are going to be taken to bases in Georgia and Texas.
 All will undergo a two-week quarantine.
 And then there are hundreds of foreign passengers.
 The State Department's helping to get chartered flights for them.
 Canada's sending a plane to collect 200 of its citizens."

-It will take days to accomplish the complicated task of getting passengers off the ship, Westervelt says.

-The infected people on the Grand Princess include two passengers and 19 crew members.
-But while the ship's guests will begin leaving the cruise ship on Monday, nearly all of its 1,111 crew members will remain on board and sail back out of San Francisco Bay.

-"Plans for a crew quarantine are still being determined," Princess Cruises says.

 To prevent the coronavirus from spreading, the CDC recommends washing hands with soap and water for at least 20 seconds, or using a hand sanitizer if a sink isn't available.
-The World Health Organization says people should only wear face masks if they're sick, or caring for someone who is.
+The World Health Organization says people should wear face masks only if they're sick, or caring for someone who is.

-"For most people, COVID-19 infection will cause mild illness however, it can make some people very ill and, in some people, it can be fatal," the WHO says.
+"For most people, COVID-19 infection will cause mild illness; however, it can make some people very ill and, in some people, it can be fatal," the WHO says.
 "Older people, and those with pre-existing medical conditions (such as cardiovascular disease, chronic respiratory disease or diabetes) are at risk for severe disease."